scottjrainey/cr-bot-sjr/README.md

 # cr-bot-sjr

 > A simple **proof-of-concept** _AI_ code review bot using GitHub's
-> [Probot][probot], [LangChain][langchain], and [Google Cloud Run][cloud-run]
+> [Probot][probot], [LangChain][langchain], and [Langfuse][langfuse]
-> to experiment with _AI/LLM_ use in _CI/CD_ workflows on _serverless infrastructure_
+> to experiment with _AI/LLM_ use, prompt management and versioning in _CI/CD_ workflows on _serverless infrastructure_

 **< WARNING: NOT INTENDED FOR PRODUCTION USE >**\
-This started as personal project to experiment with Cursor as an IDE, code 0 to 1 on a project using AI assistance, and to write code that interacts with _LLM APIs_.
-I chose to use [Google Cloud Run][cloud-run] and [Probot][probot] (a part of the GitHub Actions universe) simply because I'd been using _AWS_ and _Jenkins_ at work.
+This started as personal project to experiment with Cursor as an IDE, code 0 to 1 on a project using AI assistance, to write code that interacts with _LLM APIs_, and look at prompt management using [Langfuse][langfuse].
+I chose to use [Probot][probot] (a part of the GitHub Actions universe) simply because I'd been using _AWS_ and _Jenkins_ at work.

-To be clear, **this is not meant to compete with or replace Copilot**.
-It is meant to provide a workspace to play with LLMs in workflows.
-The prompts used in this project a makeshift and meant to generate demo output without much regard for quality of response.
-That said, prompts can be changed easily and set on a _per project_ basis.\
+This is meant to provide a workbenc to play with LLMs in workflows.
+The prompts included in this project are makeshift and meant to generate demo output without much regard for quality of response.
+That is intentional and allows the prompts to be easily improved when exploring Langfuse.
+That said, prompts can be changed easily and set on a _per project_ basis to look at integrating in multiple types of codebases.\
 **</ WARNING: NOT INTENDED FOR PRODUCTION USE >**

 ## TL;DR

 Experiment with LLMs in non-production GitHub workflows.
-Flesh out ideas around _prompt engineering_, _CI/CD_ actions, and _LLM_ model differences building on this skeleton.
+Explore ideas around _prompt engineering_, _CI/CD_ actions, and _LLM_ model differences using this skeleton.
 Fork this project, then use it to create your own GitHub app.
 Configure the app with the needed permissions and secrets.
-Deploy to [Google Cloud Run][cloud-run].
-Install and configure the app on a repo and start creating PRs to `main`.
+Add starting prompts to Langfuse.
+Install and configure the app on a repo and start creating PRs to `main` with this codebase running locally.

 ## Setup